-Business Class Tickets & Airfares to Shanghai
+Get Business Class Tickets to Shanghai with Fare Buzz

 Shanghai, a key international port city in the Western Pacific Ocean area, is the biggest financial and commercial center in China.
 It is located on the banks of the Yangtze River Delta and is called “Hu” for short in Chinese.
 Shanghai, one of the four province-level municipalities in the country, has been a global city and world’s major financial center for the past one hundred years.
 The city has rapidly transformed itself into the model for 21st century China in just over a decade.
 With its many landmarks such as The Bund, Shanghai World Financial Centre, Jin Mao Tower and the Oriental Pearl’s Tower, Shanghai has emerged as a premier destination for both leisure and business travelers.